finance

 Introduction

-However, earlier projects were limited to economic infrastructure.
-Later, In 2006, The Cabinet Committee on Economic Affairs, chaired by Prime Minister Sri Narendra Modi has approved for revamping or updating the VGF scheme as “the Scheme for Financial Support to Public-Private Participation (PPP),” extended over five years (till Financial Year 2024-2025).
 PPP refers to a project based on a contract between Government and a Statutory entity or private sector company for supporting infrastructure services.
 The new scheme encouraged both social and economic infrastructure projects.
 It aims to support projects that come under PPP and facilitate private sector investment in social infrastructure.

-Further, the revamped scheme becomes operative within one month of Cabinet Approval, financed from budgetary support of the Ministry of Finance.
-A total outlay of 8,100 crores for investment was predicted, out of which 6,000 crores was set apart for PPP projects in the economic infrastructure division and the remaining 2,100 crores for social infrastructure projects.
+Further, the revamped scheme becomes operative within one month of Cabinet Approval, financed by budgetary support of the Ministry of Finance.
+A total outlay of 8,100 crores for investment was predicted, out of which 6,000 crores were set apart for PPP projects in the economic infrastructure division and the remaining 2,100 crores for social infrastructure projects.
 In short, the Viability Gap Funding scheme is a one-time or deferred grant to support infrastructure projects that comes under Public-Private Partnerships (PPP).

 • Health and education development.

-• Roads, railways, seaports, airports, bridges etc
+• Roads, railways, seaports, airports, bridges, etc

 • Oil and gas pipelines